dalbay/Express_Tutorial/README.md

 ## Handling GET Requests

-- In this project we will be able to see tours, book tours, create accounts, look at reviews from other users.
-The graphical interface will be build later.
-- Start the project by working with the data - *Create the API.*
+- Start the project by working with the data -> *Create the API.*
 ```JavaScript
 // Use File System
 const fs = require('fs');